PIX3LFLUX/HSK-Latex-Skript-Template/README.md

   - Rewrite all equations in your report.
   - Insert figures, labels, labels and numbers.

 You don't have to suffer that anymore.
 With Beamer you can create presentations in your Latex environment.
+Just copy & paste the content from other Latex documents.
 Tested with Overleaf, TeXstudio on Mac, TeXLive on Windows.
 The functions needed for a simple presentation can be done by Beamer, unless you want to surprise your audience with effects.

 Open the file '99_presentation.tex' and get started.